2020 RealSimRacing Icebreaker Winter Series V1.02 12/4/2019 Author: Evan Posocco

 Pace Speed must not be altered by any driver.

-Attempting to gain momentum will result in a pass through penalty or post race penalty.
+Slowing below pace speed in an attempt to gain momentum will result in a pass through penalty or post race penalty.

 A 5 mph grace will be given in total pace during caution, but is not meant to alter suddenly during pacing.